amarkpark/smilga-jobify/README.md

   ```
 - Level up this code with (JSDoc)[https://github.com/jsdoc/jsdoc] and https://jsdoc.app/
 - Add date-applied
-- FIX the search so that it will actually limit data by the selected job status - I think this has to do with transitioning into and out of the `JobStatus[statusKey]` or in here somewhere `components/SearchForm.tsx`
 - Add platform applied
 - Add URL for job post
 - Add ability to edit dates retrieved for Analytics